Public health measures for COVID-19

 Detentions and penalties

 During the COVID-19 emergency, various regulations have given An Garda Síochána additional powers, including arrest without warrant.
-These powers have been amended from 29 June 2020 with the introduction of Statutory Instrument 234 of 2020.
-The amendments reflect the easing of some restrictions in line with Phase 3 of the updated Roadmap for Reopening Society and Business.
-The amendments are scheduled to apply until 20 July.
+These have been amended most recently by Statutory Instrument 326 of 2020 (pdf).

-The Act also allows for detention where it is believed by a qualified medical person that a person is:
+The Health (Preservation and Protection and Other Emergency Measures in the Public Interest) Act 2020 also allows for detention where it is believed by a qualified medical person that a person is: